ait-tr/cohort43M/basic_programming/lesson_03/theory.md

 Default value is 0.

-The byte type is designed to save space in large arrays, mainly instead of integers, as byte is four times smaller than int.
+The byte type is designed to save space in large arraysInt, mainly instead of integers, as byte is four times smaller than int.
 Example:
 byte a = 100;
 byte b = -50;